moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 .. image:: setup_assistant_panda_arm.png
    :width: 700px

+* Groups can be define in various ways.
+Here, we prefer defining the group via a kinematic chain, i.e. defining its first and last link along the chain.
-* Now, click on the *Add Kin.
-Chain* button.
-Click the *Expand All* button.
-You will see a list of links on the left-hand side.
-The links are arranged in the order that they are stored in an internal tree structure.
+  Thus, click on the *Add Kin.
+Chain* button and, on the next pane, click the *Expand All* button to see the full kinematic tree of your robot.

-  * Click on the **panda_link0** link and press the *Choose Selected* button next to the Base link text field.
+  * Click on the **panda_link0** link and press the *Choose Selected* button next to the **Base link** text field.
-  * Click on the **panda_tool** link and press the *Choose Selected* button next to the Tip link text field.
+  * Click on the **panda_link8** link and press the *Choose Selected* button next to the **Tip link** text field.

 .. image:: setup_assistant_panda_arm_links.png
    :width: 700px